vanus-labs/docs/content/introduction/concepts.md

 ### Transformer

   The transformer can transform data into the desired format.

-### Sink

-The Sink is the target which receives events.
-It may be a [Sink Connector](#vance-connect), Mainstream Serverless computing products such as AWS Lambda, Cloud Function, Knative Serving, etc.

 ## Special Events

 ### Timing Event
 Vanus provides a timing feature to allow users to set a precise moment in time.
 This feature enables you to attach a time point (e.g. 2022-01-01T08:00:00Z).
 Once it arrives in the Eventbus, the event will wait for the specific time point before being available for consumption.